D3r3k23/LastFmGet/README.md

 * Gets a response from the API in JSON and returns a Python dictionary
 * Must use a cfg YAML file and call lastfmget.init() before any API calls
 * Data is stored as strings
+* Tip: use pprint on a response to see how the data is structured
 * Errors:
+  * lastfmget.NotConfiguredError: lastfmget not configured - call lastfmget.init() first
-  * Raises exception for invalid key
+  * lastfmget.ApiKeyError: Last.fm API key is invalid
-  * Raises exception for other errors

-### Tips
-* Use pprint on a response to see how the data is structured
+  * lastfmget.RateLimitError: Last.fm API rate limit exceeded - try decreasing api_cfg.call_rate

 ### Last.fm API methods available
 | Function                           | Last.fm API method        |